 Methamphetamine overdoseIntoxication - amphetamines; Intoxication - uppers; Amphetamine intoxication; Uppers overdose; Overdose - methamphetamine; Crank overdose; Meth overdose; Crystal meth overdose; Speed overdose; Ice overdose; MDMA overdose

-Methamphetamine is stimulant drug.
+Methamphetamine is a stimulant drug.
 A strong form of the drug is illegally sold on the streets.
-A much weaker form of the drug comes as a prescription for the treatment of narcolepsy and attention deficit hyperactivity disorder (ADHD).
-Medications which are legally used to treat cold symptoms, such as decongestants, can be chemically altered into methamphetamines.
+A much weaker form of the drug is used to treat narcolepsy and attention deficit hyperactivity disorder (ADHD).
+This weaker form is sold as a prescription.
+Medicines that are legally used to treat cold symptoms, such as decongestants, can be made into methamphetamines.

 This article focuses on the illegal street drug.
 The street drug is usually a white crystal-like powder, called "crystal meth."
 This powder can be snorted up the nose, smoked, swallowed, or dissolved and injected into a vein.

 A methamphetamine overdose may be acute (sudden) or chronic (long-term).

 An overdose is when you take more than the normal or recommended amount of something, usually a drug.
 An overdose may result in serious, harmful sym...